 - Lifestyle changes

-In order to keep ourselves, our environment and our economy safe, we must take steps to reduce, reuse, and recycle waste.
+In order to keep ourselves, our environment, and our economy safe, we must take steps to reduce, reuse, and recycle waste.
 In this post, we’ll focus on the positive effects of recycling on our environment and economy.
 So, here your question is answered, how does recycling help the environment.

 - Deforestation due to raw materials destroys the natural habitat and cause global warming.
 Recycling reduces the need for raw materials and hence preserves the rainforests.